-When earning a living in the US while on a work visa, you may begin wondering what to do with your work income.
-Many choose to simply save their earnings, however, others view investing as a better option to turn that money into more profit.
+H1B investing is a little talked about topic, but one with a lot of upside for immigrants in the U.S. on H1B visas.
+While most people choose to simply save their earnings, others view investing as a better option to turn that money into more profit.

-In this guide, we will outline everything you need to know on investing while on a visa and bring up some of the best options for investments in the US.
+In this guide, we will outline everything you need to know about investing while on a visa and bring up some of the best options for investments in the US.